 Annual Giving - Questions

-Anywhere.
-Really.
-While unrestricted gifts are important to the fiscal health of Belmont, we encourage our alumni, parents and friends to give to the areas to which they feel most connected.
-School and Colleges, scholarships, athletics, and mission trips are always a popular choice.
+Many donors choose to make unrestricted gifts, which allow contributions to be allocated to the areas of greatest need.
+Alternatively, many give to the area or areas to which they feel most connected.
+Schools and Colleges, scholarships, athletics, and mission trips are popular choices.

 Many companies will match your gift to the University, thereby doubling or sometimes tripling your contribution.
-For most companies, you would find a very simple form in your human resources or personnel office, and return that to Belmont when you make your gift.
 To see if your employer is a matching company, please visit our Matching Gift Company Search.

-Absolutely!
-Whether it's recommending a student to Belmont, setting up a summer internship at the company where you work, or volunteering your services for the Belmont alumni group near you, we appreciate your support.
-There are many ways to get involved, and some of them take just a few minutes of your time.
+These are just several of the many ways to get involved, some of which take just a few minutes of your time.
 To learn more, please contact the Alumni Office.
+We appreciate your support.